Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The list of Asus routers that can run Merlin

-Here is the list of current Asus routers, at publication time, that you can put Merlin on — follow the links to read their reviews.
+Here is the list of current Asus routers that you can put Merlin on at publication timeโ€”there's no Wi-Fi 7 router yet.
+Follow the links to read their reviews.

-While not all Asus routers get the Merlin treatment, most of them do, and it’s safe to say there will be more among future releases.
-In my experience, Merlin has worked exceptionally well with Wi-Fi 6 and 6E routers.
-But all supported routers above will pan out similarly regarding settings and features.
+While not all Asus routers get the Merlin treatment, most of those featuring Wi-Fi 6 and 6E do, and there might be even more in the future.
+In my experience, Merlin has worked exceptionally well on supported hardware.

 Merlin firmware’s features

-Asus GT AX16000 VPN Asus GT AXE16000 AiMesh with Merlin Firmware Tor and VPN Director Support
+Asus GT-AX16000 VPNAsus GT-AXE16000 AiMesh with Merlin Firmware Tor and VPN Director Support

 Here’s the complete list of Merlin’s features, but the shortlist of benefits includes: